hoeken/PsychicHttp/README.md

         * inspect the code for memory leaks and other issues
         * run the client test scripts to completion
         * run loadtest benchmarks
+    * Docs
+        * write some documentation
+        * add the flowchart
+        * write about enabling SSL

 # Roadmap / Longterm TODO